VictoriaQTHuynh/VictoriaQTHuynh.github.io/_pages/data_analytics.md

   caption: "Photo credit: [**Freepik**](https://www.freepik.com)"

 excerpt: >
-  *What happened in the past?
-Why did it happen?
+  *Description: What happened in the past?<br /> *Diagnostic: Why did it happen?
 What will most likely happen in the future?
 What actions can I take given those predictions?*<br />

 ---